BlankOn/revival/DebianLiveBuild.md

 # BlankOn Live Build

-Currently the BlanKon Live Build config only tested with live-build version `20230502` or commit sha on `dd916ac5be9428ff79a28fb6343f5d244acca438`.
+Currently the BlankOn Live Build config only tested with live-build version `20230502` or commit sha on `dd916ac5be9428ff79a28fb6343f5d244acca438`.

 Git repository: https://github.com/BlankOn/blankon-live-build/